Skyeee3/Skyeee3/README.md

 I'm a passionate Computer Science graduate from University College Dublin 🇮🇪 (First Class Honours).
 I enjoy building full-stack applications 🖥️ and exploring cloud and distributed systems ☁️.

+I recently completed my Master’s in Computer Science at UCD with a GPA of 3.75, demonstrating both adaptability and strong technical understanding.
+During my studies, I collaborated on several full-stack projects using technologies like React, Spring Boot, and Flask, gaining solid hands-on experience across the entire development stack.

+These experiences not only strengthened my technical skills but also enhanced my ability to work effectively in a team, communicate clearly, and adapt quickly to new technologies and challenges.
+I strongly believe in learning by doing — I enjoy solving problems, building things from scratch, and turning abstract ideas into real-world solutions.
+Now, I'm excited to bring both my technical expertise and strong soft skills into real-world software engineering roles.
 ---

 ![](https://komarev.com/ghpvc/?username=Skyeee3&label=Profile%20views&color=0e75b6&style=flat)